varun-bandarupalli/prompt-md-json-formatter/README.md

 ## Deployment

 This app is configured for GitHub Pages deployment.
-See [DEPLOYMENT.md](DEPLOYMENT.md) for full instructions.

-**Quick deploy:**
-1. Push to GitHub: `git push origin main`
-2. Enable GitHub Pages in Settings → Pages → Source: GitHub Actions
-3. Your site will be live at `https://YOUR_USERNAME.github.io/prompt-md-json-formatter/`
+Available at `https://varun-bandarupalli.github.io/prompt-md-json-formatter/`

 ## Usage